medlibsmiscellany/episode_transcripts/README.md

 # Episode Transcripts and More

-We are two medical librarians who post a monthly-ish podcast at [Medlibs Miscellany](https://medlibsmiscellany.substack.com/) on Substack.
+We are medical librarians who post a monthly-ish podcast at [Medlibs Miscellany](https://medlibsmiscellany.substack.com/) on Substack.

 We post our Episode transcripts here, numbered by episode.